cjriches/simulatron/simulatron/docs/instruction-set.md

 `STORE address register`: Store the given register into the given memory address.

 `COPY destination source`: Either load a register with a constant value, or copy one register into another.
-This can copy between integer and floating-point registers, and automatically converts the values into the destination representation.
-Note that converting a float to an integer will truncate towards zero.
+The source and destination register types must match.

 `SWAP register address`: Atomically exchange the values of a memory location and a register.